Máiréad Ní Ghráda: An Uacht

 Ní Ghráda's An Uacht was first performed in Micheál Mac Liammóir's Gate Theatre in Dublin in 1935.
 It was performed many times in subsequent decades.

 An Triail

 Ní Ghráda is widely known for her 1964 play An Triail which brought her into the public eye, showing the harshness of Irish society and the hypocrisy at the time.
 While the storyline in An Triail was clearly inspired in part by the fate which befell Sylvia Plath in 1963, the dramaturgy and techniques utilised by Ní Ghráda throughout the play were strongly influenced by Bertholt Brecht.
 An Triail has been on the Leaving Certificate Irish curriculum since 1997.

 Breithiúnas

-Ní Ghráda's play Breithiúnas is well known, and currently serves as an option of study for A-Level Irish in Northern Ireland.
+Ní Ghráda's play Breithiúnas is well known, and is as an option of study for A-Level Irish in Northern Ireland.

 Progress in Irish

 Ní Ghráda is the author of one of the most widely used grammar books on the Irish Language, Progress in Irish.